phenotypic/homebridge-web-rgb/examples/README.md

 - If you have an `rgbw` or `rgbww` strip and you have correctly adapted the above wiring diagram to support this, you can set the `rgbw` variable to `true` in the `.ino` script and then use `D8` of the NodeMCU for this channel.
 Then, whenever you set the color to pure white (`FFFFFF`), the `RGB` LEDs will be turned off and the white one will be activated instead.
 No changes need to be made to your `config.json`.

 - If your strip _only_ supports a white channel (no `rgb`) and you have correctly adapted the above wiring diagram for this, you can set the `rgbw` variable to `true` in the `.ino` script and then use `D8` of the NodeMCU for this channel (leave `hexString` as `FFFFFF`).
-You should then add `"enableColor": false` to the `config.json`.
+You should then add `"disableColor": true` to the `config.json`.
 Now, HomeKit will only expose the brightness characteristic and not the color one.

 - In the _HEX.md_ file included in this repository, you can find a selection of HEX colors to try out on your own RGB strips